Shop in solidarity: Support the Australian bushfire appeals

 Through Scentre Group’s workplace giving program, we match our people’s donations dollar-for dollar and any impacted team members have access to our Employee Assistance Program, so they can access relevant support.

-If you are curious as to how you can shop in solidarity, we have compiled a list of Westfield Mt Druitt brands who are stepping up and donating dollars to worthy appeals nation-wide.
+If you are curious as to how you can shop in solidarity, we have compiled a list of Westfield Southland brands which are stepping up and donating dollars to worthy appeals nation-wide.

 View an extensive list below: